Director, Graduate Programs in Heritage Conservation, Associate Professor of Practice

 B.A.
 History, University of California, Los Angeles; M.A.
 Historic Preservation Planning, Cornell University

 Trudi Sandmeier is the Director of Graduate Programs in Heritage Conservation and an Associate Professor of Practice in Architecture at the University of Southern California (USC).
 She holds a B.A. in History from the University of California, Los Angeles and an M.A. in Historic Preservation Planning from Cornell University.
-She began teaching at USC in 2003, first in the summer program, then as an adjunct lecturer, and since 2011 as a full-time faculty member.
+She began teaching at USC in 2003, first in the summer program, then as an adjunct lecturer, and since 2011 as a full-time faculty member and director.
 From 2000 to 2011, she worked for the Los Angeles Conservancy, the largest local historic preservation non-profit in the U.S., holding the titles of Preservation Advocate, Broadway Initiative Coordinator, and Director of Education.
 Prior professional experiences include the UCLA Alumni Association, the American Foundation for AIDS Research, and the U.S. House of Representatives (Energy and Commerce Committee).
 She co-founded and currently serves as president of the non-profit Will Rogers Ranch Foundation, an organization dedicated to the ongoing restoration, rehabilitation, and preservation of Will Rogers State Historic Park.
 In addition, she serves as secretary of the Docomomo Southern California chapter, as a board member of the Historic Preservation Education Foundation, as a member of the re:code LA – Zoning Advisory Committee - Historic Preservation Working Group (Planning, City of Los Angeles), and as part of the Education Committee of the California Preservation Foundation.
 She previously served as a member of the SurveyLA Review Committee (Planning, City of Los Angeles) and as First Vice President of the National Council for Preservation Education.